contao/docs/docs/dev/framework/response-context.md

 was placed on that page and the front end module on the other hand does not even know if there is a `<title>` element it can update.
 The news reader element is a fragment only so it can be used in a completely different context other than a regular HTML web page.
-E.g. it could be rendered as an ESI fragment, a partial loaded via Ajax, rendered into an e-mail.
+E.g. it could be rendered as an ESI fragment, a partial loaded via Ajax or rendered into an e-mail.
 In all cases there is no `<title>` element to update.

 The "Response Context" is here to solve this problem.